DeepSensor

 Funding

-DeepSensor is funded by The Alan Turing Institute under the Environmental monitoring: blending satellite and surface data and Scivision projects, led by PI Dr Scott Hosking.
+DeepSensor has received funding from The Alan Turing Institute under the Environmental monitoring: blending satellite and surface data project, and the ARIA Forecasting Tipping Points programme specifically as part of the GIANT project.
+The PI for DeepSensor development is Dr Scott Hosking.

 Contributors